Tuesday, April 12, 2011

 Secondary Assessment

-7 A careful determination of trauma other than obvious burn wounds should be made.
+After completing a primary assessment, a thorough head-to-toe evaluation of a patient is imperative.7 A careful determination of trauma other than obvious burn wounds should be made.
 As long as no immediate life-threatening injury or hazard is present, a secondary examination can be performed before moving a patient; precautions such as cervical collars, backboards, and splints should be used.8 Secondary assessment should examine a patient's past medical history, medications, allergies, and the mechanisms of injury.

 There should never be a delay in transporting burn victims to an emergency facility due to an inability to establish intravenous (IV) access.
 If the local/regional emergency medical system (EMS) protocol prescribes that an IV line is started, then that protocol should be followed.
 The pre-hospital burn life support course recommends that if a patient is less than 60 minutes from a hospital, an IV is not essential and can be deferred until a patient is at a hospital.
 If an IV line is established, Ringer's lactate solution should be infused at 500 ml/h in an adult and 250 ml/h in a child 5 years of age or over.
 In children younger than 5 years of age no IV lines are recommended.4